Competitive Demand Learning: A Non-cooperative Pricing Algorithm with Coordinated Price Experimentation: Analyses: Convergence, Revenue Difference, and Regret

-Although a linear demand function suffices to estimate various underlying demand patterns in a monopolistic setting in \cite{besbes2015surprising}, the goal of this paper is to investigate whether such a linear model remains suitable in a competitive setting.
+The goal of this paper is to investigate whether such a linear model remains suitable in a competitive setting.
 To this end, we start by analysing the limit point of $\{\hat{\mathbf{p}}_n\}$ given its existence.
-We divide the analyses into two parts: first, we argue by intuition that when the limit price exists and the noise is absent, no unilateral changes on limit price $\tilde{p}^i$ will maximize the revenue function for an individual player $i$; that is, limit price is exactly the clairvoyant GNE.
+We divide the analyses into two parts: first, we argue by intuition that when the limit price exists and the noise is absent, no unilateral changes on limit price $\tilde{p}^i$ will maximize the revenue function for an individual player $i$; that is, limit price is exactly the clairvoyant NE.
 Second, we argue that this statement remains true when noise is present.

-We formally show in Section~3.1 that the pricing decision of each firm will converge to the clairvoyant GNE $\mathbf{p}^\ast$ in probability if all firms accept the synchronized control.
+We formally show in Section~\ref{convergence} that the pricing decision of each firm will converge to the clairvoyant NE $\mathbf{p}^\ast$ in probability if all firms accept the coordinated control.
 We find that the average regret defined in (\ref{regret}) converges to zero and the convergence of difference defined in (\ref{difference}) is dependent on the number of competitors.
-We discuss the revenue difference bound and a regret bound in Section~3.2.
+We discuss the revenue difference bound and a regret bound in Section~\ref{differenceregret}.
+To avoid notation confusion, we mention the notation $\hat{\mathbf{p}}_n$ denote the pricing decisions made by algorithm at the end of stage $n-1$, and it will be used in price experiments at stage $n$; $\mathbf{p}_t$ denote the pricing decisions made by algorithm at time $t$.